tipishev/python_debugging_workshop/README.md

   - if you die in a game you start from the beginning
   - unhandled exceptions stop the debugger

-By the way, if you are into text adventures, at last year's Pycon Sweden there was a great talk about Evennia, a Python MUD-framework.

-Funnily enough, when we look at our codebases, the similarity with dungeons becomes stronger.
+Funnily enough, when we look at our codebases, the similarity with dungeons becomes only stronger.
 See for yourself, our codebases are built over years by multiple programmers, and sometimes you need Git archeology to dig up history, but it's a topic from my another talk.

 A typical code-dungeon looks like this: